 Combo Priest uses the class’s extensive healing effects and cheap spells to gain significant value from its minions, keep them alive when trading to control the early game and draw cards aggressively.
 This huge buildup of a single minion’s health can then be turned into a big aggressive play by changing its attack to match its health using Inner Fire for some devastating damage.

 Early game: Drop down Northshire Cleric to get your card draw engine going early.
 A common play is running it into a minion and then heal it up to draw.
 You can also buff its health with Power Word: Shield to make this even easier to achieve.
-Don’t be afraid to use Circle of Healing to get some significant card draw in a single turn, even if it’ll heal your opponent’s minions too.
-Just be careful not to overdraw.
 Meanwhile, Wild Pyromancer can be combined with a lot of your cheap spells to keep the board clear.
 Just be sure to keep an eye on its health and use your hero power to keep it alive.

 Late game: Your late game is all about working towards creating a single huge minion that can take out your opponent in one or two swings.
-Whichever minion you choose, you’ll want to buff its health up using Divine Spirit at least once, though probably twice, and then cast Inner Fire to make its attack value match.
+Whichever minion you choose, you’ll want to buff its health up using Divine Spirit at least once, though probably twice, and then cast Inner Fire to make its attack value match its health.
 You can usually do thirty or more damage with this combo, and Unpowered Steambot is an amazing target.

-If you’re low on resources to make it happen, you can use Shadow Visions to discover extra copies of either Divine Spirit or Inner Fire and make an even larger minion.
+If you’re low on resources to make the big finish happen, you can use Shadow Visions to discover extra copies of either Divine Spirit or Inner Fire and make an even larger minion.

 A few top tips for playing against aggro opponents on ladder: